d-koppenhagen/vscode-code-review/README.md

 The used structure to fill the template placholders is an array of [`ReviewFileExportSection`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/interfaces.ts#L31-L44).

-Check out the example template file [`template.example.hbs`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/template.example.hbs), to see how your template should basically look like.
+Check out the example default template file [`template.default.hbs`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/template.default.hbs), to see how your template should basically look like.

 ### Export for Issue Tracking System